RudyRSDev/mpcb_lethal_pack/profile/BepInEx/plugins/KoderTeh-Boombox_Controller/README.md

 2. Increasing the number of characters in a message by 200
 3. Changing the music volume
 4. Also you can turn on/off the battery of the boombox in configuration
+5. Change the position of the track using the command

 ### Supported links: